COUNSELOR IN TRAINING (CIT)

 Prospective CITs are required to register for a minimum of two weeks in order to really develop their leadership skills, and we always encourage students to register for more than just the two.
 However, the more weeks that they register for, the more they will get out of the program.

 In preparation for their role as a CIT, campers are required to attend the Leadership Program.
-For 2020, there are two Leadership Programs available:
+No leadership programs will be held in 2021.

 The Leadership Program focuses on the development of campers’ leadership skills, including developing their teamwork, communication, and organizational skills.
 There are also several workshops throughout the program specifically focused on the role of a CIT.
 This is an overnight camp session.
 Before the Leadership Program, prospective CITs need to submit their application.
 Children in Grade 6 who wish to be a CIT with us next summer, can complete the Leadership Program this summer.
 You do not need to submit an application to participate solely in the Leadership Program.